Crazee Burger

 Crazee Burger, also known as Tioli's Crazee Burger, is a hamburger restaurant in the North Park neighborhood of San Diego, California.
 It is known for its expansive menu, with burgers of exotic meats.

 History

-Crazee Burger was founded in 2006 by Wolfgang Peter Schlicht and Lothar Manz, both of German descent, who met in 2005.
+Crazee Burger was founded in 2006 by Wolfgang Peter Schlicht and Lothar Manz, both from Germany, who met in 2005.
 They both had multiple previous experiences with managing restaurants.
 The restaurant was featured on "Grabbin' a Sandwich", the eleventh episode of Diners, Drive-Ins and Dives fourth season, which aired on October 13, 2008.
 Guy Fieri, the show's host, ate a burger made with alligator meat.

 The restaurant was brought under new ownership in 2011.
 It also opened another location in that year in the Old Town neighborhood.
 In 2015, the original location moved to another one in the same neighborhood to make way for a housing development.

 During the COVID-19 pandemic, the restaurant only offered food for takeout.